Drachenkaetzchen/VoronPCB/VoronPCBStandards.md

 The arrangement can be extended to a fourth position, forming a cross-shaped selection.

+## Jumpers

+Included jumpers for board configuration must always have a handle.
+The only exception is when there's not enough space, for example, below stepper drivers.

 ## MOSFET output indications

 All MOSFET driven outputs must have an LED indicator.
 The indicator must be placed on the driving side of the MOSFET, so that the user can verify that their